TheDjgamerProductions/Robotics2022/Assessments/Assessment_2_Smart_Device_House/Logic.md

 # Void StateHandler
 This function is used to determan what state the system should be in (Armed or Disarmed)

+If the user is connected to bluetooth the system goes into a disarmed state, if the user is not connected (e.g they are not home) the system goes into an armed state
 ```mermaid
   flowchart TD
     terminalStart([Void StateHandler])